 We also helped Ahmed get his family here from Yemen.
 “I have no words to explain how much I was happy when I first saw my family,” he said.
 “Because of British Red Cross today I am able to eat, sleep, laugh and enjoy my time with my children as all parents do.”

-In fact, this year the British Red Cross has helped over 2,000 people, accepted by the Home Office under family reunion rules, travel to the UK.
-Of those, 944 were from Syria and 1,522 were children.
+This year the British Red Cross has helped over 1,060 people, accepted by the Home Office under family reunion rules, travel to the UK.
+Of those, 399 were from Syria and 683 were children.

 While this may appear positive, we see several ways in which the system is stacked against the people we are there to support.

-We recently came across a 17-year-old Syrian boy who was abducted and tortured for four days on his way to lodging his family reunion application in Turkey.
+One story stands out in my mind here.
+A 17-year-old Syrian boy we recently supported was abducted and tortured for four days on his way to lodging his family reunion application in Turkey.

 Why was he in Turkey?
 In a word: paperwork.